C3A-Internal/.github/README.md

-# Welcome the C3A project GitHub page!

-Do not delete or rename this file and repository.
+Landing page text goes in the ./profile/readme.md file